bendayaniv/hike-with-me-server/README.md

 - Firebase Storage for image storage
 - Google Places API for location data

----

-We hope this overview helps you understand how our server supports your experience with the Android app.
-If you have any questions or need support, please don't hesitate to contact our support team.

----

 ## For Developers

 If you're a developer looking for technical details about this server application, please refer to our [Technical Documentation](TECHNICAL.md).